mytherapy-coding/coding/codewars/fundamentals/the_feast_of_many_beasts/README.md

 The solution is constant in time and space.

-See other solutions in Python fil).
+See other solutions in Python file.

 * [Code at OnlineDB](https://onlinegdb.com/ZI1nNF2uv)
 * [Source from Codewars](https://www.codewars.com/kata/5aa736a455f906981800360d/train/python)